pastfalk/DSHARK/DSHARK_gfortran/Readme.txt

 mu_in 	     - Mass of the particles in units of the mass of the first particle species.

+dens_in	     - Density of the particles in units of the density of the first particle species.

 beta_para_in - Beta parameter parallel to the background magnetic field.

 beta_perp_in - Beta parameter perpendicular to the background magnetic field.